-- Buildings are to be built to side and rear boundaries or be setback a minimum of 2m. - A minimum 3m setback to the side or rear boundary is required where there is an interface to a residential area or railway line. - Any side or rear setback must be entirely landscaped with a mixture of ground cover, shrubs and canopy trees. - Lots greater than 2000sqm should provide a minimum 2m landscaped side setback for car parking areas.
+- Buildings are to be built to side and rear boundaries or be setback a minimum of 2m - A minimum 3m setback to the side or rear boundary is required where there is an interface to a residential area or railway line. - Any side or rear setback must be entirely landscaped with a mixture of ground covers and shrubs. - Lots greater than 2000sqm should provide a minimum 2m landscaped side setback for car parking areas. - Any side or rear setback that interfaces with an area of environmental significance or Public Open Space must be landscaped using native or indigenous species, unless fire management requirements specify otherwise.